Carolina wren: Predation and threats

-Brood parasitism by the brown-headed cowbird is common, with up to 25% of Carolina wren nests being affected in certain regions such as Oklahoma and Alabama.
+Although Carolina wrens are fairly common, brood parasitism by the brown-headed cowbird is common, with up to 25% of Carolina wren nests being affected in certain regions such as Oklahoma and Alabama.
 Cowbird parasitism peaks in April at 41%, and is as low as 8% and 0% in July and August, respectively.
 Female cowbirds sometimes eject Carolina wren eggs before laying their own, and even if host eggs are retained, the size of cowbird eggs negatively affect the hatching success of wren eggs.
 As a result, cowbirds may have a significant impact on the reproductive success of wrens.
 The feeding rate for cowbird nestlings is higher than wren feeding rates, and some have been raised to independence.
 This also can be detrimental to the survival of wren nestlings.
 A rare instance of brood-parasitism by a house finch has been recorded.
 The rate of brood parasitism is thought to be lower in more natural and concealed nesting locations.
 Body parasites such as the larvae of blowflies feed on nestlings and the blood loss weakens nestlings.
 Fellow species of wren such as Bewick's wren and the winter wren compete for nesting locations and food, respectively.

 In Virginia, some Carolina wrens populations show high levels of mercury in their blood and this is acquired from feeding all-year-round on spiders.
 Spiders being at a higher trophic level contain a higher concentrations of mercury (through biomagnification) than herbivorous invertebrates.
 As these wrens are year-round residents, they are at a higher risk than other species to acquire mercury in their blood.
 Nest abandonment and failure to raise young are more common with higher mercury content.
 Exposure, and prolonged periods of cold, ice, and snow is thought to affect the wren nestling and adult populations, respectively.
 Wrens that outlast those winters reside in sheltered areas during the season.

 Among the top predators of adult Carolina wrens are domestic cats, and snakes such as the timber rattlesnake.
 Raccoons and black rat snakes also feed on wren eggs and nestlings.